akgullberk/Travel-Book-Android-Kotlin-Maps/README.md

 ## Description

-Pinpoint is an Android application that allows users to save, view, and manage their locations.
+TRAVEL BOOK is an Android application that allows users to save, view, and manage their locations.
 The app helps users mark their favorite spots on a map, store details about these locations, and easily return to them when needed.
 It uses an SQLite database to store location information and offers a user-friendly interface.